fuzzylabs/edge-vision-power-estimation/torch_trt/README.md

 1. `trt_layer_latency.json`: This file contains layer-wise latency for each run.
 An example for alexnet model [here](./results/alexnet/trt_profiling/trt_layer_latency.json).
 2. `trt_engine_info.json`: This file contains detailed information for each layer in the TensorRT model including the number of weights, biases, filter, stride, and padding.
 An example for alexnet model [here](./results/alexnet/trt_profiling/trt_engine_info.json).

-> Note: The profiling trace for layer-wise latency of TensorRT models can be viewed at <https://ui.perfetto.dev/>.

 Tested this on machine with following configuration

 ```txt